redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 RDO targets Red Hat Enterprise Linux, Fedora, and their derivatives.
 Specifically, RDO packages are available for RHEL 6.3 or later (and CentOS 6.3+, ScientificLinux 6.3+ and other similar derivatives), as well as Fedora 18 and later.
 Please note that el6.3 does not have [Open vSwitch](http://www.openvswitch.org) in its kernel - for Open vSwitch support in Quantum, you should install kernel version 2.6.32-343 or later.

+Additionally note that the kernel included in el6.3 and el6.4 does not include support for network namespaces.
+Network namespaces are heavily relied upon by OpenStack Networking functionality.
+A kernel with network namespaces support is available in the RDO repositories.
+Run this command to install the RDO-supplied kernel once the RDO software repository has been enabled:

+         # yum install kernel-2.6.32-*.openstack.el6.x86_64

+Reboot the system to ensure that the newly installed kernel is running before proceeding with OpenStack Networking configuration and installation.
+Note that installing this kernel overrides/supersedes the officially supported RHEL kernel.

 ## How is RDO different from upstream?

 The OpenStack project develops code, and does not handle packaging for specific platforms.
 As a distribution of OpenStack, RDO packages the upstream OpenStack components to run well together on Red Hat Enterprise Linux, Fedora, and their derivatives, and provides you with installation tools to make it easier for you to deploy OpenStack.